 90 km to Nuweiba.

 A few minutes later, 85 km.

 We were now well away from the city and there was nothing between us and Nuweiba but distance.
-The driver decides now would be a good time for some entertainment.
+The driver decided that it would be a good time for some entertainment.

-He turns on his radio and it starts blaring:
+He turned on his radio and it started blaring: